exphoenee/DOMelemJS/README.md

 # DOMelemJS

-This lightweight tool is allow you to render HTML lements dynamically form JavaScript!
+This lightweight tool is allow you to render HTML elements dynamically form JavaScript!

 There is two approach and two to use it: